wasabipesto/beehive/src/controls-life/index.md

 Now with all that out of the way, you can start your _actual_ job.

-- Are any controls going the be factory-mounted?
+- Are any controls going to be factory-mounted?
 If so, make sure they have your contact info.
 Send them how you want everything mounted and wired.
 Get a sales order number and get the material sent over.
 - Size out your valves and dampers.
 Don’t go off the drawings, go off the submittals so you know what was actually purchased.
 If the approved submittals are significantly different you could submit an RFI… or just go with it.
 Ship the valves to your mechanical contractor and dampers to your sheet metal contractor.
 - Grab an empty floorplan layout and mark where in the building everything is.
 If you don’t have an empty floorplan, RFI.
 - Connect all of the dots.
 Some devices need an ethernet connection from a main switch.
 Some devices need 24V power from a transformer.
 Some devices need a BACnet MSTP connection from a field server.
 Think about how your electrician is going to connect all of these.